Golf Handicap Calculator

 Slope rating (55-155) measures how much more difficult a course is for bogey golfers than for scratch golfers.
 Higher slope means the course is significantly harder.

-12. How do handicaps work in scrambles and team events?
+12. How do handicaps work in team events?

 Different formats use handicaps differently.
 In handicap scrambles, often a percentage of each player's handicap is applied to the team score.
 Check event rules for specifics.